MinaProtocol/mina/rfcs/0024-Non-consensus-node-protocol.md

 ### Incentivizing-full-nodes

-The aim is to run NC nodes natively, on browsers and on mobile platforms using much less resources compared to full nodes.
+The aim is to run non-consensus nodes natively, on browsers and on mobile platforms using much less resources compared to full nodes.
 This makes it much more accessible for users to interact with the blockchain.
-However, NC nodes don't participate in the consensus and full nodes have no direct incentive to gossip block headers or respond to other requests-
+However, non-consensus nodes don't participate in the consensus and full nodes have no direct incentive to gossip block headers or respond to other requests-

     1. Gossip block headers of root and the best tip along with the merkle-list of state hashes.
 These can be generated without any extra computational cost though
     2. Respond to merkle-path requests for every new block and new root